 Sibton Park, Georgian country house in Sibton, England

-The house was built in 1827 by architect Decimus Burton for Robert Sayer, a former Sheriff of Suffolk.
-It remained in the Brooke family from 1844 until 2005.
+The house was built in 1827 by the architect Decimus Burton for Robert Sayer, who had served as Sheriff of Suffolk.
+The Brooke family then owned it from 1844 until 2005, giving the property a long period of single-family continuity.

 The community of curious travelers